What To Do if You or Someone You Know is Suicidal

 One of the things I've found very helpful is connecting with others around this, whether it be hearing stories from others, learning some of their coping skills, or sharing what I've learned in hopes of helping someone else.
 I think the first place to start changing the views of mental illness & removing the stigma is by starting an open, honest conversation.
 So today I am sharing my story & some tips on how to come up with a safety plan in a suicidal situation.

-There are definitely times that I have wanted to give up - if I didn't have the support system I do then I honestly do not think I would be here to share this story.
-I'm not going to lie & pretend it is all better; I finish program at the end of this week* & I still have to fight everyday to not give up.
-But despite the fact that I am struggling to love myself, I know how much the people in my life do love me (because they keep telling me over & over).
+There are definitely times that I have wanted to give up - if I didn't have the support system I do then I honestly do not think I would be here to share this story..
+But despite the fact that I’ve struggled with loving myself, I know how much the people in my life do love me (because they keep telling me over & over).
 I am holding on for them.

 What To Do if YOU are Suicidal